x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 For tenants that have not been migrated to the native Microsoft sync technology, the following additional requirement applies:

 - **Supports and has SOCKS proxy capability enabled**.
 The Outlook for iOS and Android client utilizes TCP connections to our Microsoft 365- or Office 365-based architecture.
-The IP ranges for the SOCKS connections are not restricted to a subset of Azure IP ranges, which means that customers cannot define a whitelist range.
+The IP ranges for the SOCKS connections are not restricted to a subset of Azure IP ranges, which means that customers cannot define a allow list range.
 The PAC must be configured to use hostnames instead of protocol and return the SOCKS proxy information given the host URL; no additional custom settings are supported.

 ### Q: Does Outlook for iOS and Android support shared mailboxes?